kovidgoyal/calibre/src/calibre/manual/faq.rst

 What devices does |app| support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the moment |app| has full support for the SONY PRS500 and PRS505.
-However, using the :guilabel:`Save to disk` function you can use it with any ebook reader that exports itself as a USB disk.
+At the moment |app| has full support for the SONY PRS 500/505/700 as well as the iPhone.
+In addition, using the :guilabel:`Save to disk` function you can use it with any ebook reader that exports itself as a USB disk.

 I used |app| to transfer some books to my reader, and now the SONY software hangs every time I connect the reader?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~